scriptituk/xfade-easing/README.md

 The open collection of [GL Transitions](https://gl-transitions.com/) initiative lead by [Gaëtan Renaudeau](https://github.com/gre) (gre) “aims to establish an universal collection of transitions that various softwares can use” released under a Free License.

-So some of the simpler GLSL transitions at [gl-transitions](https://github.com/gl-transitions/gl-transitions/tree/master/transitions), many of them customisable, have been ported as custom xfade expressions (custom expression variant) and native transitions (custom ffmpeg variant) for use with or without easing:
+So some of the simpler GLSL transitions at [gl-transitions](https://github.com/gl-transitions/gl-transitions/tree/master/transitions), many of them customisable, have been transpiled as custom xfade expressions (for custom expression variant) and native transitions (for custom ffmpeg variant) for use with or without easing:

 - `gl_angular` [args: `startingAngle`,`goClockwise`; default: `(90,0)`] (by: Fernando Kuteken)
 - `gl_Bounce` [args: `shadow_alpha`,`shadow_height`,`bounces`; default: `(0.6,0.075,3)`] (by: Adrian Purser)